 If your situation calls for it and you find yourself unable to pay your rent in Florida, some organizations may offer an application for one-time rent assistance.
 Additionally, some may be able to offer ongoing financial support.

-Organizations like your local Salvation Army can offer help with small things, such as ensuring you have food and clothes, as well as offering financial help, offering funds for utilities, and rental assistance.
+Organizations like your local Salvation Army can offer help with small things, such as ensuring you have food and clothes, as well as offering financial help, funds for utilities, and rental assistance.

 Chances are, no matter what your situation is, there is some assistance program that can help you.
 On top of the organizations above, there are many different government-run assistance programs that you can utilize if you find yourself in a time of need.